Fiscal Management

 Adopted: 12/13

-The amount of cash that may be kept in the school buildings for any one day shall be sufficient for that day’s operations.
-Funds raised by students shall be kept in a safe and in a secured area.
+The amount of cash that may be kept in the school buildings for any one day is sufficient for that day’s operations.
+Funds raised by students are kept in a safe in a secured area and then deposited in the authorized depository in a timely manner.

-The minimal amount of cash shall be kept in the central administration office at the close of the day.
-Excess cash shall be deposited in the authorized depository of the school district.
+The minimal amount of cash is kept in the central administration office at the close of the day.
+Excess cash is deposited in the authorized depository of the school district.

-It shall be the responsibility of the superintendent [or designee] to determine the amount of cash necessary for each day’s operations and to comply with this policy.
+It is the responsibility of the superintendent [or designee] to determine the amount of cash necessary for each day’s operations and to comply with this policy.

 Adopted: 7/10